18 christmas destinations in Europe

 The main flea market is held in The Market Square.
 You will also find stalls on Plac Solny and on Świdnicka and Oławska streets.
 The theme of this market is fairy tales, so get ready to find a totally magical atmosphere.
 Don’t forget to try the pierogi!

-Dates for Wroclaw Christmas Market: from November 17, 2023 to December 31, 2023.
+Dates for Wroclaw Christmas Market 2024: from November 26th to January 5th.

 15. Nuremberg (Germany), a more traditional approach to Christmas